deviateltd/silverstripe-cacheable/README.md

 By default only a minimal number of class properties and methods are cached.
-If your project makes use of additional properties/methods, simply modify your project's config.yml file.
+If your project makes use of additional properties/methods, simply modify your project's config.yml file accordingly.
 E.g. if you had a custom field and method defined in your Page class called "WibbleField" and "getWibble", you could instruct the module to cache them thus:

     CacheableSiteTree: